idr1-labs/.github/profile/README.md

 # IDR1 Labs

-Welcome to the official GitHub organization for **IDR1 Labs**.
+Welcome to the official GitHub organization of **IDR1 Labs**.

-IDR1 Labs is focused on building modern, reliable, and user-centric financial technology for Indonesia and the broader Southeast Asian region.
-Our work spans product development, research, and open-source tooling designed to support transparent and accessible digital financial infrastructure.
+IDR1 Labs is a research and development organization focused on building transparent, reliable, and verifiable financial infrastructure using blockchain technology.
+Our primary work centers on stablecoin systems, digital asset tooling, and open-source protocols that support trust-minimized financial applications.

-## 🚀 What We Do
+## 🌐 What We Focus On
+- **Stablecoin infrastructure** for modern digital economies
-- Build software and tools that support next-generation financial applications
+- **Blockchain-based financial primitives** and transparency tools
-- Conduct research and experimentation in emerging financial technology
-- Develop open-source projects for developers, institutions, and communities
+- **Open-source protocols** for secure and verifiable value transfer
-- Collaborate with partners across the ecosystem to advance responsible innovation

-## 📂 Repositories
+- **Applied cryptography research** to improve trust and auditability

+## 🛠 Open Source at IDR1 Labs
 This organization hosts:
-- Application codebases
-- Internal tooling
-- Open-source utilities
+- Stablecoin-related software
+- Blockchain integrations and smart contracts
-- Documentation and public resources
+- Documentation, research, and community resources

-More repositories will appear as our projects grow.
+More repositories will appear as our project grows.

 ## 🤝 Contributing
-We welcome constructive feedback, issues, and contributions.
+We welcome collaboration through issues, pull requests, and community discussions.
-Guidelines for contributing will be provided in the respective repositories.
+Contribution guidelines will be provided within each repository.

 ## 📬 Contact
-For inquiries, partnerships, or collaboration opportunities, please reach out through our official channels.
+For questions, partnerships, or collaboration opportunities, please reach out via our official channels.

 Thank you for visiting IDR1 Labs.